peteroupc/peteroupc.github.io/randomgendoc.md

      |      Parameters:
      |      - cdf: Cumulative distribution function (CDF) of the
      |         distribution.
 The CDF must be
-     |         strictly increasing everywhere in the
+     |         nowhere decreasing everywhere in the
      |         interval [xmin, xmax] and must output values in [0, 1];
      |         for best results, the CDF should
-     |         be increasing everywhere in [xmin, xmax].
+     |         be strictly increasing everywhere in [xmin, xmax].
      |      - xmin: Maximum x-value to generate.
      |      - xmax: Maximum x-value to generate.
 For best results,
      |         the range given by xmin and xmax should cover all or